 Lastly is the mouse software.
 All good mice should have software.
 This enables you to customize bindings and settings.
 It is very important to be able to go into your software and perfectly customize your dpi and acceleration to feel the most comfortable.
 Many people play with no acceleration, I personally like it.
 Its all up to you, and most software will let you adjust it.

-Now that I haev told you all of this, now its time for you to try and pick the right mouse.
-I cant pick the perfect one for you, but I can try to guide you in the right direction.
+I cant pick the perfect mouse for you, but I can try to guide you in the right direction.
 Note that there are many mice out there, and I cant show you all of them, so if one you liked isn’t mentioned below don’t worry, this is just my list.
 Feel free to look up any mouse you want that you think is worth getting.

 Standard mice (shooter mice)